DrDCB/CB_Better_3D_Recording_Tape/README.md

 # Cassette Beasts: Better 3D Recording Tape
 Replaces the 3D cassette tape model that briefly appears when capturing/receiving a new monster.
 Also dynamically switches its colour to match the 2D sprites for standard and bootleg tapes.

-Download the mod from ModWorkshop.
+Download the mod from [ModWorkshop](https://modworkshop.net/game/cassette-beasts).

+Acknowledgements:

+Many thanks to Flora on the official [Bytten Studio Discord](https://discord.gg/byttenstudio) for helping troubleshoot my initial issues with the script not working.
+Damn autoloads.

 This work is licensed under a
 [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License][cc-by-nc-sa].